How to Cut the Cost of Canned Foods

 The best tip for saving on canned foods is to buy only the store brands unless you can find the name-brand products deeply discounted.
 If there is no store brand available, compare the unit prices of the name brand products to get the best deal.
 Also, check the prices on the frozen products if available.
 Sometimes frozen products cost less than canned items.

 If you are doubling a recipe that calls for more than one can of an item, try to find the big family-sized cans.
-You should see significant savings when you compare the unit price.
-What is leftover can be frozen.
+You should see significant savings when you compare the unit prices.
+What is left over can be frozen.

 Buy canned goods when you have coupons that can be stacked.
 An example of stacking a coupon is when you can use a manufacturer's coupon with a store coupon together on the same item.

-Shop at stores that sell cheap canned goods, even if it is not a store that you buy fresh products from, such as Dollar General.
+Shop at stores that sell cheap canned goods, even if it's not the same store where you buy your fresh produce, such as Dollar General.
 Many times, the stores will stock canned goods that are equally as good as stores like Whole Foods Market but for 60 percent less in price.

-Sign up at all your local grocery stores, even those that you do not normally shop in, and compare the weekly grocery circulars.
+Sign up for discounts at all your local grocery stores, even those where you don't normally shop, and compare the weekly grocery circulars.
 You may find buy-one-get-one-free deals or loss leaders on canned goods from the stores that are not known for having the lowest prices.
 If the store is in your neighborhood, stop in, get the deal, and then leave.

 Some of the more expensive canned goods are products that can easily be made from scratch and actually taste better.